Keith Giffen: Writing

 For many years, Giffen plotted and did the panel-to-panel break-downs for stories he drew, but did not write the final script.
 He relied on others such as Robert Loren Fleming and Tom and Mary Bierbaum to supply captions and dialogue, even when he was the main creative force behind the book.
 He co-wrote the Freak Force series with Erik Larsen and co-wrote two SuperPatriot mini-series.
 Beginning with Trencher, Giffen started writing comics fully by himself, although he still collaborated when the project called for it.

-Giffen was known for having an unorthodox writing style, often using characters in ways not seen before.

 Giffen was also known for sudden plot twists and abrupt often tragic turns of fate.
 During his late 1980s-early 1990s run on the Legion of Super-Heroes, light comical issues were often followed by darker ones where popular characters were maimed or killed.

 Work from 2007 included writing The Programme #3, Dreamwar a DC/Wildstorm crossover and Reign in Hell, an eight-issue limited series, with artists Tom Derenick and Bill Sienkiewicz, about various DC Comics magical characters in Hell.
 On February 7, 2009, it was announced at the New York Comic Con that he would spearhead a revival of Doom Patrol, a title which he had long said he wanted to write.
 He finished Grant Morrison's run on The Authority and wrote a Magog ongoing series.
 Giffen co-wrote the 26-issue biweekly Justice League: Generation Lost with Judd Winick, which saw the return of Justice League International, and wrote an arc of Booster Gold with DeMatteis and artist Chris Batista.
 In 2011 and 2012, he co-wrote and drew OMAC with Dan DiDio for eight issues before its cancellation.
 DC announced in October 2011 that Giffen would be co-writing Superman vol. 3 with Dan Jurgens and their first issue was #7 (cover dated May 2012).